DallanQ/castles_of_burgundy/QA.md

 [putting-tiles-on-your-estate](https://boardgamegeek.com/thread/905196/putting-tiles-on-your-estate)

-> (f you use a die to pull a tile off the main board and you have open spots in your holding area, can you immediately put it on your estate?
+> If you use a die to pull a tile off the main board and you have open spots in your holding area, can you immediately put it on your estate?

 Yes, you can.
 But taking a die off the main board and placing it in your estate are two separate actions and would require two dice.